-The ET notes with satisfaction the clear statement that "basic higher education" (as required by Lithuanian regulations) and a wide range of appropriate specific knowledge and skills (to organize and manage communication and information processes, perform information and knowledge search, use specialized databases, analyze information resources, systematize and form management information, present it to consumers, ensure data consistency, legal and technical security, research information and communication processes in organization, perform information audit, represent organization and etc.) are considered to be constituent parts of the broader aims and learning outcomes.
-In general the views of the graduates and employers supported our view that these were both comprehensive and attainable in the context of the programme.
+The ET notes with satisfaction the clear statement that basic higher education (as required by Lithuanian regulations) and a wide range of appropriate specific knowledge and skills (61) are considered to be constituent parts of the broader aims and learning outcomes.
+In general, the views of the graduates and employers supported our view that these were both comprehensive and attainable in the context of the programme.
+It is disappointing that no use is made of the Dublin Descriptors to describe the learning outcomes of the programme.
+This could make international comparisons easier.